evalapplydotorg/tblm-private/content/posts/2013-06-23-this-place-can-be-beautiful-again.md

 ---
-title: This Place can be Beautiful Again – by Alex Miller
+title: 'This Place can be Beautiful Again'
 author: "Alex Miller"
 type: post
 date: 2013-06-23T09:53:32+00:00